 How Many Animals Has The SAAV Program Helped?

 We have provided confidential, temporary shelter to approximately 300 animals (February 2018) affected by domestic abuse.
 These animals stayed in shelter while their human family was staying in a domestic abuse shelter or living with a relative or friend who could not also house the animal.
-We have provided shelter for a variety of beloved animals, including: dogs, cats, turkeys, turtles, birds, horses, goats, iguanas, and even a little hamster named Faith.
+We have provided shelter for a variety of beloved animals, including: dogs, cats, turkeys, mice, ferrets, turtles, birds, horses, goats, iguanas, snakes, bunnies, and more.